 (b) begin off-campus counseling immediately.

-YOU NEVER HAVE TO WAIT FOR COUNSELING -- referrals to ongoing counseling off-campus are always available.
+YOU NEVER HAVE TO WAIT FOR COUNSELING -- referrals to long-term counseling off-campus are always available.